SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Design Considerations

-RESTful transport for EPP (REPP) is designed to improve the ease of design, development, deployment and management of an EPP service, while maintaining compatibility with the existing EPP RFCs.
+RESTful transport for EPP (REPP) is designed to improve the ease of design, development, deployment, and management of an EPP service, while maintaining compatibility with the existing EPP RFCs.
 This section lists the main design criteria.

 - Ease of use, provide a clear, clean, easy to use and self-explanatory interface that can easily be integrated into existing software systems.
-On the basis of these principles a [@!REST] architectural style was chosen, where a client  interacts with a REPP server via HTTP.
+Based on these principles a [@!REST] architectural style was chosen, where a client  interacts with a REPP server via HTTP.

 - Scalability, HTTP allows the use of well know mechanisms for creating scalable systems, such as load balancing.
 Load balancing at the level of request messages is more efficient compared to load balancing based on TCP sessions.
 When using EPP over TCP, the TCP session can be used to transmit multiple request messages and these are then all processed by a single EPP server and not load balanced across a pool of available servers.
 During normal registry operations, the bulk of EPP requests can be expected to be of the informational type, load balancing and possibly separating these to dedicated compute resources may also improve registry services and provide better performance for the transform request types.

 - Stateless, [@!RFC5730] REQUIRES a stateful session between a client and server.
 A REPP server MUST be stateless and MUST NOT keep client session or any other application state.
-Each client request needs to provide all of the information necessary for the server to successfully process the request.
+Each client request needs to provide all the information necessary for the server to successfully process the request.

 - Security, allow for the use of authentication and authorization solutions available for HTTP based applications.
 HTTP provides an Authorization header [@!RFC2616, section 14.8].